 Since 2014, Women’s Transformation and Leadership has helped the RCA pursue a vision to fully include the gifts and influence of all women.
 By doing so, we usher in a vision of God’s reign as brothers and sisters freely share their gifts and serve together, strengthening the body of Christ for mission in the world.

 We invite you to join us in doing this through a number of opportunities:

 - Honoring Our Stories: a process for unlocking the transformative power of our stories.
 This process offers a framework for working through our joys and laments, including those painful experiences of harassment, abuse, and sexual violence.
+Read this blog post about an Honoring Our Stories event to learn more.
 The Honoring Our Stories process can be customized as a one- or two-day, in-person event or as a virtual small group (called a mini leadership collaborative).
-It is co-led by Rev. Liz Testa [link to email@example.com], coordinator for Women’s Transformation and Leadership, and spiritual director Lesley Mazzotta.
+It is co-led by Rev. Liz Testa, coordinator for Women’s Transformation and Leadership, and spiritual director Lesley Mazzotta.

 - Women’s Leadership Collaboratives: 18-month leadership development processes designed for both lay and clergy women to build their personal, organizational, and multiplying leadership competencies.
 We are developing a “train the trainer” module so that regional women leaders can facilitate groups in their church or organization in the future.

 - Building God’s Church Together: a process that will help leaders and communities build flourishing, healthy ministry partnerships between women and men and also welcome and nurture women’s gifts and leadership.
 This resource will offer customizable in-person events, congregational learning communities, and short-term virtual small groups (mini leadership collaboratives) that will allow participants to learn, grow, and transform together.